PMQ9/Private-LLM-Code-Commenter/README.md

 - Conciseness: Avoids verbosity while being informative (measure comment-to-code ratio)
 - Relevance: Focuses on non-obvious aspects (e.g., explains why more than what)
 - Formatting: Proper syntax, placement, and structure for the language

-**3. Latency**
-- Time from request to completed output, lower is better